 There’s so much choice!
 Yes it’s a wall of strange characters, but once you learn the major characters for things like soup, rice, dumplings and noodles, you’ll see that there are so many choices in each type of food.

-The thing is, those are all noise, trying to distract you from the prize.
+The thing is, most foods on the Chinese menu are noise, trying to distract you from the prize.
 How do you know?
 The name of the place.
 Obviously, from this place, you order lamb stew.
 It’s called “Fat Boss’s Lamb Stew” (the characters 肥老闆羊肉焿 on the right).
 Are you really going to go to “Fat Boss’ Lamb Stew” and tell the Fat Boss himself you want something other than the Lamb Stew?
 Hell no!

 Relax, you don’t need to learn to read Chinese to understand this.

 In case it’s not painfully obvious what the specialty of the place is (like, they only make one thing), there is of other tactics that you, the intrepid culinary adventurer, can employ.